-The textbook is keyed into a separately published 'Activity Supplement', giving details of a wide range of teaching activities related to each section and providing questions to test the knowledge and understanding of the students.
+The 'Exploring Geoscience - across the Globe' textbook is keyed into a separately published 'Exploring geoscience across the globe - activities and questions' book, giving details of a wide range of teaching activities related to each section and providing questions to test the knowledge and understanding of the students.
+The 'Activities and questions' book is linked in turn to a 'Exploring Geoscience across the Globe - activities and questions: some answers' book available only to teachers.